 allergic disorders that cannot be explained by genetic factors

-infectious diseases during early childhood, environmental pollution,
+to infectious diseases during early childhood, environmental

-allergen levels and dietary changes.
+pollution, allergen levels and dietary changes.

 An allergen is something that triggers an allergy.
 When a person